erutan/sierra-conditions/content/conditions/fire.md

 ## Current AQI & Smoke Monitoring

 [AirNow Fire & Smoke Map](https://fire.airnow.gov/#8.47/37.1933/-119.1372)) you can now get the high quality (but slower updating) AirNow sensors combined with Purple Air's lower quality but faster updating ones in a single map!
 [Purple Air's Map](https://www.purpleair.com/map?opt=1/mAQI/a10/cC0#8.02/37.519/-118.825) still has more sensors than the combined version above.
-While limited to non-wilderness, you can click on a sensor and get a weeks worth of hourly readings to see data from the past
+While limited to non-wilderness, you can click on a sensor and get a week's worth of hourly readings to see data from the past.

 [Google Maps Air Quality Layer](https://www.google.com/maps/@37.5069579,-118.702057,9.24z/data=!5m1!1e9?entry=ttu&g_ep=EgoyMDI1MDgyNS4wIKXMDSoASAFQAw%3D%3D) can lag behind on data inputs and includes a lot of extrapolation (skim their [support page for details](https://support.google.com/maps/answer/11270845?hl=en) if you care) but it's a useful high level attempt to merge a lot of data sources and come up with a detailed yet easy to glance at display.